Alfresco/docs-alfresco/process-services/latest/using/analytics.md

 ![Task overview]({% link process-services/images/taskoverview.png %})

 You can generate all other reports in the same way by using the appropriate filter options.
-You are now ready to explore the advanced reporting and analytic features in Alfresco Process Services.
+You are now ready to explore the advanced reporting and analytic features in Process Services.